wallyjaytechh/CampConnectUs/README.md

-# CampConnect - Campus Communication Platform
+# CampConnectUs - Campus Communication Platform

 A modern, responsive web platform that combines WhatsApp-like messaging with Facebook-like social networking for educational institutions.
 Built for both students and staff.